ultimatemovers/omnia/about.md

   text: Growers, John and Pam Hobson, hold an impressive 40 years of hands-on knowledge.
     When in season, we use Jonella Farm’s baby corn, sweetcorn and asparagus.
 - title: Moonlight Flat Oysters
-  text: Steve Feletti is the undisputed Oyster King of Australia.
-His dedication to
+  text: Farmer, Steve Feletti, produces under the motto of, “quality we would wish
-    quality has shaped the oyster culture and made his brand renowned for its Claire de Lune, Moonlight Kiss and Rusty Wire oysters.
+    to be served ourselves.”
+Oysters handled only by hand, where big and bulk isn’t the desired result.
+We use Moonlight Flat’s Moonlight Kisses.
 - title: 'Jones Potatoes '
   text: 'Led by Gordon Jones, Jones Potatoes have been growers for four generations.
     During this time, they developed a remarkable quality of seed and soil and have